 - Consumption of unpasteurized camel milk, camel urine, or improperly cooked meat

-- Inpatient or outpatient visit to health care facilities in an endemic area
+- Inpatient or outpatient visit to health care facilities in an affected area

-- Underlying medical condition (chronic diseases or immune compromise)
+- Underlying medical condition (chronic diseases or immunosuppression)

 - Elderly persons